glennjones/be-more-hapi/README.md

 5. Connect to the server using `http://localhost:3000`

+## Example of using tags to show a subset of an API
+HAPI-Swagger plugin allows you [tag](https://github.com/glennjones/hapi-swagger#tagging-your-api-routes) API enpoints into groups that can be displayed independently.
+The reduced example page [http://localhost:3000/reduced](http://localhost:3000/reduced) demostrates this.

 ## Sums
 All the sum endpoints are http PUT requests.
 Where the two numbers are the last two fragments of the URL: